wangken0129/wangken0129.github.io/content/post/Blog-Made-Part2/index.md

 # Build the project.
 # hugo # if using a theme, replace with `hugo -t <YOURTHEME>`

-# Go To Public folder
+# Go To workspace folder
 cd hugo-blog

 # Add changes to git.